Omer0191/dds_analysis/docs/source/content/demoFLMR.rst

     IN_LIST_REGIONS='list_region_files.txt_gencode'
     IN_GENOME_refFlat=${IN_GENOME_REGIONS}'/data/gencode.v19.annotation_gene.ref_clean_sorted.bed'

-    #path of genome lib information files such as TAD,  chromatin segmentant, and genome files et al
+    #path of genome lib information files such as TAD,  chromatin segment, and genome files et al
     IN_GENOME_LIB='../../data/'
     #path of chromatin segment files that will be used to intersect with mutation blocks
     IN_CHROMSEG=${IN_GENOME_LIB}'/chromSegment/hg19/'

     #path of TAD information that will be used to map mutation blocks
     IN_TAD=${IN_GENOME_LIB}'/in_tad/'
-    #path to common TAD positions accross 5 human cell lines
+    #path to common TAD positions across 5 human cell lines
     IN_TAD_INFO=${IN_TAD}'/Table4_TAD_annotations_sorted_chr.bed'
     #pnath to common TAD boundary position among 5 human cell lines
     IN_TAD_BOUNDARY=${IN_TAD}'/Table1_common_boundaries_merged_sorted_chr.bed'